How Does a Chiropractic Adjustment Work?

 Although chiropractic adjustments are given to every patient, no two people get the exact same adjustment.
 Each treatment is customized; your chiropractor might use more or less pressure or make an adjustment in a slightly different position than s/he uses for the next patient.

 However, because the discs are flexible, your joints might try to return to the misalignment, especially if they were in that position for a long time.
 If you lived with the pain of a car accident for years, your muscles might be used to holding the joints in that particular position and they may try to pull it back.

 This is why your chiropractor wants you to keep coming back, by the way.
 Over time, your body will become reacquainted with its proper position/alignment and will be able to hold your joints in the correct position much more easily.

 Spinal misalignments are a lot more common (and harmful) than you might realize.
 In fact, there’s a good chance that you have a joint misalignment right now without realizing it!

 If you have been living with uncomfortable symptoms like pain, numbness, tingling, weakness, or spasms, schedule an appointment at Oviedo Chiropractic for a customized treatment plan.
 If this is your first visit to a chiropractor, read our guide about what to expect.

 Unlike traditional medicine, chiropractic care doesn’t rely on pain medication or surgery, and it aims to correct the source of your discomfort, rather than just masking symptoms.
 We also offer E-stim treatments and have a full staff of massage therapists for additional relief.

-We accept nearly all insurance plans and have affordable cash pay rates.
+We accept nearly all insurance plans, are covered by certain Medicare plans, and have affordable cash pay rates.

 Call today; we’ll get you “straightened out!”